A Basildon Chronology|

 apostles.
 A foundation stone was laid the previous year on 21st September by Rev. E.W.
 Grevatt,

-service of consecration was carried out by the Bishop of Chelmsford, Rt.
+in Rectory Road.
+The service of consecration was carried out by the Bishop of Chelmsford, Rt.
 Rev. John Tiarks in the

 presence of Rev. Arthur Harvey, Rector of Pitsea.
 Rev. E.W.
 Grevatt was amongst the congregation.
 A.D.